transdigiware/blockchain/enterprise_plan.md

 The sole aspect that must be determined is the size of the peers that the network requires.
 This decision is based on the number of channels that are required, plus the workload per channel, memory usage, and disk space (storage).

 You should use Enterprise Plan for more stable, production, or almost production level deployments.
-For testing purposes, use [Starter Plan](/docs/blockchain?topic=blockchain-starter-plan-about#starter-plan-about), or [install Docker images locally](https://hyperledger-fabric.readthedocs.io/en/release-1.2/build_network.html).